JKL Technologies’ Lance Feldenkreiss on the development and future of standards in the AV industry.

 “I see standards as extremely important,” he continues.
 “They lay the groundwork for what should be expected and provide a framework so you have something to build off of and references for the work you’re doing.
 For me, as a designer working with customers, if something is questioned, we have ANSI-accredited standards that back up our specifications.
 The math is there for us, it’s accredited, and it’s been reviewed by industry experts.
 There is so much value to it and it makes everything so much easier when there’s a point of reference.”

 His passion for standards development extends to revising the Audiovisual Systems Energy Management Standard.
-Originally published in 2012, the revised standard is expected to be completed by the end of 2018.
+Originally published in 2012, the revised standard is expected to be completed in 2019.

 “We reviewed the original standard and came up with a pretty good outline for a draft, and we’re currently rewriting it from how the industry was seven years ago to where it is now and essentially beyond,” explains Feldenkreiss.
 “We’re trying to future proof it as well as lower the barriers to adoption of the standard.”

 He explains that, as an integrator, a lot of the existing standard plays out of his hands, as it requires the customer to then implement a good energy management strategy.

 “We’re working to lower the barriers, so people can implement the low-hanging fruit of the standard, with different tiers of the standard: a good, better, best approach.
 In other words, the lowest barrier is good in terms of, for example, automation and data.
 But there’s a next level, which requires more in terms of customer and service.
 And then the best is going to be all-encompassing, the ideal of what we’d want to see,” he says, noting that he uses parts of the existing standard in his system designs, such as automation and trying to limit the number of hours equipment such as LCDs and projectors are operating.